Table of Contents

 • If the dimensions do not fit the required tolerance, check the gate design, and process conditions.

-• if the dimensions are still out of tolerance, correct the cavity.
+• If the dimensions are still out of tolerance, correct the cavity dimensions.

 Does Delrin Melt?